DevExpress/devextreme-documentation/concepts/80 Troubleshooting/05 DataGrid and TreeList Issues/00 Editors Values are not Saved.md

     name: "Customize Editors in DataGrid"
 }

-### You implement an editor in the cellTemplate body
+### You Implement an Editor in the cellTemplate Body

 DataGrid or TreeList uses column.[cellTemplate](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columns/#cellTemplate) only to display a cell value.
 To place your custom editor into cells to allow users to edit them, use column.[editCellTemplate](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columns/#editCellTemplate).
 Refer to the previous topic section for more information.

 If you want to always display editors in a column, enable the column.[showEditorAlways](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columns/#showEditorAlways) option.
 DataGrid displays an editor (or **editCellTemplate**, if it exists) and ignores **cellTemplate**.

-### You handle the editorPreparing event and override onValueChanged
+### You Handle the editorPreparing Event and Override onValueChanged

 Call the built-in **onValueChanged** event handler for an editor or call the `e.setValue` method available in the event's argument.